 narcissism.
 Although the myth is suitable as a metaphor when discussing narcissism, it does not mean that we can make scientific

 conclusions drawing on the myth.
 We may only use it as an illustration.
 For

 instance, say a person is enveloped in his own misfortunes of the past.
 In that

 case one can draw on the saying that “it is no use crying over spilt

-But one couldn’t write a psychological article and draw on the
+But one couldn’t write a psychological article, discussing the

-qualities of milk and make scientific inferences from that.
-We shouldn’t discuss
+qualities of milk, and make scientific inferences from this.
+We mustn’t discuss

 homogenized milk versus pasteurized milk and, from this, make inferences as to

 patient pathology.
 In that case we are putting the cart before the horse.
-But this type of error is committed again and again in psychoanalytical
+Yet, this type of error is committed again and again in psychoanalytical interpretations.

 The Swedish fairytale of Princess Cottongrass has